How to Become a More Effective Leader

 If you want to become a more effective leader, challenge employees with new stretch assignments and projects that map to future career aspirations.

 Get to know your employees on both a personal and professional level.
-This is the way to show you care and that you want to invest in their success.
+Invest in their success.
 Demonstrate your confidence in their capacity to expand their skills and knowledge by letting them make low-consequence mistakes and supporting them as they learn from those mistakes.

-If you want to become a more effective leader, your aim is to foster an environment of trust, mutual respect, cooperation, fairness, open dialogue, inclusion, and diversity.
+If you want to become a more effective leader at work, your aim is to foster an environment of trust, mutual respect, cooperation, fairness, open dialogue, inclusion, and diversity.

 The Bottom Line